Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: BNS Simulations

-In Figure~\ref{fig:13} we present the electron-flavored neutrino emissivities in the $x-y$ plane for the SFHo-$\nu$ and DD2-$\nu$ simulations.
+In Figure~\ref{fig:13}, we present the electron-flavored neutrino emissivities in the $x$-$y$ plane for the SFHo-$\nu$ and DD2-$\nu$ simulations.
 It is notable that the inner core has the smallest emissivities, which is expected from its typically high optical depth.
-Besides, both electron neutrinos and antineutrinos are emitted at very close rates, which amounts for a near conservation of the electron fraction shortly after the merger.
-Also, one notices that at specific regions of the remnant, e.g., in disk interfaces and outer portions of the spiral arms, the electron antineutrinos have emissivities that may be one order of magnitude higher than that of the electron neutrinos, which explains the luminosity dominance of electron antineutrinos over electron neutrinos in Figure~\ref{fig:9}.
-Besides, in the regions where the electron antineutrinos emissivity is larger than the electron neutrinos emissivity, the matter is then leptonized as visible in the lower panels of Figure~\ref{fig:7} referring to the NLS runs.
-Contrary, in regions such as the outer disk, where the electron neutrinos emissivity is greater than that of the electron antineutrinos, the matter undergoes deleptonization.
+In addition, both electron neutrinos and antineutrinos are emitted at very close rates, which amounts to a near-conservation of the electron fraction shortly after the merger.
+In addition, one notices that at specific regions of the remnant (e.g., in disk interfaces and outer portions of the spiral arms), the electron antineutrinos have emissivities that may be one order of magnitude higher than those of the electron neutrinos, which explains the luminosity dominance of electron antineutrinos over electron neutrinos in Figure~\ref{fig:9}.
+Besides, in the regions where the electron antineutrinos' emissivity is larger than the electron neutrinos' emissivity, the matter is then leptonized as visible in the lower panels of Figure~\ref{fig:7}, referring to the NLS runs.
+On the contrary, in regions such as the outer disk, where the electron neutrinos emissivity is greater than that of the electron antineutrinos, the matter undergoes deleptonization.